pconwell/rpi-long-timelapse/README.md

 > probably not going to worry about power redundancy right now because (1) the power rarely goes out here, and (2) if/when it does go out it's only for short durations, and (3) once the power comes back on it will automatically boot back up and start taking pictures again.

-> One consideration I need to keep in mind is the server that hosts the samaba share takes about 15 minutes to boot up, so if there is a power failure, the rpi will be fine but the network share won't exist and there is (currently) no good way to re-mount the network share automatically.
+> One consideration I need to keep in mind is the server that hosts the samaba share takes about 15 minutes to boot up and I don't currently have it on a UPS (I know, I know!), so if there is a power failure, the rpi will be fine but the network share won't exist and there is (currently) no good way to re-mount the network share automatically.
 This *will* need to be addressed.
 Intial thought is to save the images to the internal SD card then move the images at night AND if the network is up.
-If the network is not up, reboot the pi and try again?
+If the network is down, reboot the pi and try again?

 ## Create Timelapse